Iris-TheRainbow/road-runner/road-runner-docs/site/content/raw-docs/v1-0/guides/centerstage-auto.md

                 .lineToX(47.5)
                 .waitSeconds(3)
                 .stopAndAdd(
                     new SequentialAction(
                         // Move the lift to position 2000
                         // Since we defined the lift movement with an end condition,
                         // we know that it will not move on to the next action until it finishes moving. lift.goTo(2000),
                         // We did not define an end condition for claw movement Actions;
                         // they end instantly.
                         claw.openClaw(),
-                                // So we need to specifically wait for the claw to finish moving. new SleepAction(0.5),
+                        // So we need to wait for the claw to finish moving. new SleepAction(0.5)
-                                // Then we can move the lift back down. lift.goTo(0)))
+                    )
                 .strafeTo(new Vector2d(48, 12))
+                // To save a little time, we can use a displacement marker to run an action.
+                // This way, after .5 inches traveled, the lift will go down.
+                // This way, we dont have to wait for the lift to go down before we continue the auto!
+                // You could also use .afterTime(seconds, Action) to do this after a given number of seconds!
+                .afterDisp(.5, lift.goTo(0))
                 .build();
 ```
 Above you see the function `stopAndAdd()`.